 In the fourth quarter of 2022, Omega began discussions with Maplewood to restructure its portfolio as a result of liquidity issues.
 As of December 31, 2022, Omega had 17 operating facilities subject to a lease agreement with Maplewood, a construction in progress project in Washington D.C., and a \$250.0 million secured revolving credit facility.
-In view of Maplewood liquidity concerns, Omega and Maplewood entered into a comprehensive restructuring of Maplewood's lease and loan agreements on January 31, 2023 that, among other things, fixed rent at \$69.3 million per annum through December 2025, increased the capacity of the secured revolving credit facility to \$320.0 million, converted portions of interest on the secured revolving credit facility from cash to paid-in-kind ("PIK") for certain periods and provided Maplewood a one-time option termination fee of \$12.5 million.
+In view of Maplewood liquidity concerns, Omega and Maplewood entered into a comprehensive restructuring of Maplewood's lease and loan agreements on January 31, 2023 that, among other things, fixed rent at \$69.3 million per annum through December 2025, increased the capacity of the secured revolving credit facility to \$320.0 million, converted portions of interest on the secured revolving credit facility from cash to paid-in-kind ("PIK") for certain periods, provided Maplewood a one-time option termination fee of \$12.5 million, and reduced Maplewood's share of any future potential sales proceeds.

 Shortly after the restructuring was completed, on March 31, 2023, Greg Smith, the principal and chief executive officer of Maplewood, passed away.
 Mr. Smith had been a guarantor of Maplewood's contractual obligations pursuant to a \$40.0 million limited unconditional guaranty agreement.
-Maplewood began to short pay contractual rent under its lease agreement during the second quarter of 2023, which continued through the end of the second quarter of 2024 as discussed further below.
+Maplewood began to short pay contractual rent under its lease agreement during the second quarter of 2023, which continued through the end of the third quarter of 2024 as discussed further below.
 Since Mr. Smith's passing in 2023, Omega has been in discussions with the Greg Smith estate (the "Estate") in order to protect our interests, including Mr. Smith's guaranty, and facilitate an orderly transition of Mr. Smith's controlling equity interest in Maplewood to key members of the existing Maplewood management team (the "Key Principals").
 Under the proposed transition, the Key Principals would become the new majority equity holders in the Maplewood entities.

-In order to accelerate a negotiated transition process, in May 2024, Omega sent a demand letter to Maplewood and the Estate notifying them of multiple events of default under Maplewood's lease, loan, and related agreements, including Mr. Smith's guaranty, with Omega, including failure to pay full contractual rent and interest for periods in 2023 and 2024.
-Omega exercised its contractual rights in connection with these defaults and demanded immediate repayment of past due contractual rent and replenishment of the security deposit, and accelerated all principal and accrued interest due to Omega under the revolving credit facility, which had \$291.2 million outstanding as of June 30, 2024, including PIK interest that is not recorded for accounting purposes.
+In order to accelerate a negotiated transition process, in May 2024, Omega sent a demand letter to Maplewood and the Estate notifying them of multiple events of default under Maplewood's lease, loan, and related agreements with Omega, including Mr. Smith's guaranty, including failure to pay full contractual rent and interest for periods in 2023 and 2024.
+Omega exercised its contractual rights in connection with these defaults and demanded immediate repayment of past due contractual rent and replenishment of the security deposit, and accelerated all principal and accrued interest due to Omega under the revolving credit facility, which had \$296.4 million outstanding as of September 30, 2024, including PIK interest that is not recorded for accounting purposes.
+We also filed a lawsuit during the second quarter of 2024 to, among other things, foreclose on the pledged equity and assets of Maplewood.